Shrikhand Mahadev: Pilgrimage

 Thaachru is another base camp, surrounded by lush green Deodar trees and streams, where meals and tents are available.
 The journey begins with a 3 km uphill trek to Kali Ghati, which is supposed to be abode of the Goddess Kali.
 The Shiva-Linga can be seen from this point, given the weather is clear.
 From Kali Ghati, there is a 1 km downhill stretch towards Bheem Talai.
 Departing from Bheem Talai, there is a 3 km stretch to Kunsa Valley, a green valley with Himalayan flowers surrounding it.
 After another 3 km stretch from here, there is the next base camp, Bheem Dawaar, having all the usual services.
 Just 2 km ahead is another base camp, Parvati Bagh (Parvati's garden), supposedly a garden planted by Hindu Goddess Parvati.
 The garden has flowers like Brahma Kamal, also known as Saussurea obvallata, which supposedly was used by the Hindu deity Shiva to plant an elephant's head on Ganesha, the god of New Beginnings.
 2 km from there, is the next spot Nain Saravor (meaning, Eye's Lake), and revered to be a holy lake, and numerous people reporting physical healing of old diseases, and impairments after dipping in the lake.
 After this, is the final stretch of approximately 3 km to the peak, through rocky terrains, to the peak, where the lingam is situated.
 The peak, alongside having Shiva's lingam also has a mountain for Lord Kartikeya, behind the main Shiva mountain.

+Another trek to Shrikhand Mahadev is from Banjar region, however this trek is more about wildlife.